deepsea-dev/postdev/README.md

-# postdev - the mirror of devpost
+# postdev - the magic mirror of devpost
 A gpt-2 powered hackathon project idea generator.
 With devpost you dev then post, but these are posts for you to dev.
 We even predict if the projects are going to win.

 ![a orange accented dark themed website with a grid of hackathon projects](/screenshot.png)